-- > state which trust option is required.
-If your client is applying for both types of trusts using one application form, we will issue two separate bonds and each bond will have its own set of charges - complete a health and lifestyle questionnaire - > fill in details of their investment strategy including fund choices - specify the amount and frequency of the regular withdrawals they wish to receive as 'income' from the bond - provide details regarding the source of their investment in line with Anti-Money Laundering requirements
+- state which trust option is required.
+Please note if your client is applying for both types of trusts using one application form, we will issue two separate bonds and each bond will have its own set of charges - complete health and lifestyle questionnaire - fill in details of their investment strategy including fund choices - > specify the amount and frequency of the regular withdrawals they wish to receive as 'income' from the bond - provide details regarding the source of their investment in line with Anti-Money Laundering requirements

-- complete the necessary selfcertifications given in the Tax Information Exchange Pack - agree on the amount of adviser charges and payment method with you and complete the 'Adviser Charges' section within the application form, if adviser charging is to be facilitated by us (refer to our Guide to Charges for further information).
+- ocomplete the necessary selfcertifications given in the Tax Declaration and Self-Certification for Trusts Where the Trustees are all Individuals. - agree on the amount of adviser charges and payment method with you and complete the 'Adviser Charges' section within the application form, if adviser charging is to be facilitated by us (refer to our Selection & Generation Planning Bond Guide to Charges for further information).
 The initial adviser charge will only be paid when the case completes and, in the meantime, no interest will accrue on the investment amount or on the initial adviser charge amount.